Gijsreyn/learn-dsc/content/docs/initiate/level-1-the-basics.md

 prev: /docs/getting-started
 ---

-Welcome to the first level of your DSC journey!
+Welcome to temple of your DSC journey!
 You should have successfully installed DSC on your machine.
 It's now time to understand the basics.
 This level will guide you through the following basic concepts:

 - The command line interface (CLI) and DSC
 - Executing your first DSC resource